Graylog is an open source log management software that can be used to easily collect, index, and analyze remote system logs centrally .

 -After you have modified the configuration file, you can start Graylog Service using the following commands:

-[[email protected] ~]# sudo chkconfig --add graylog-server [[email protected] ~]# sudo systemctl daemon-reload [[email protected] ~]# sudo systemctl enable graylog-server.service [[email protected] ~]# sudo systemctl start graylog-server.service
+[root@server ~]# sudo chkconfig --add graylog-server [root@server ~]# sudo systemctl daemon-reload [root@server ~]# sudo systemctl enable graylog-server.service [root@server ~]# sudo systemctl start graylog-server.service

 4./ Adjusting Firewall and Selinux